jameswilmiller/PatternAnalysis-2025/recognition/prostate-vqae-s47739912/README.md

 | recon_weight | float | 1 | weight on reconstruction in loss |
 | device | torch.device | auto | Cuda if available else cpu |

+## how to setup
+before running any files modify file path for local in modules or initialise params to use rangpur then install dependencies listed at bottom of readme

+1. python train.py

+   outputs will be saved in specified output_dir

+3. python predict.py

+   outputs will be saved in specified output_dir and test SSIM will be printed to terminal

 ## Training Performance
 ### VQ-VAE loss curves

+The loss curves for VQ-VAE show steep decline during first few epochs before gradual convergence indicating the model quickly learned to reconstruct MRI slices and stabilised.
+The validation and training loss are closely aligned indicating minimal overfitting and a well generalised model.
 ![VQ-VAE train loss](./images/loss.png)

+The SSIM plot mirrors this trend with training and validation SSIM increasing rapidly over the first few epochs, then gradually increasing up to around 0.82-0.84.
+This indicates that the reconstructions are retaining a strong structural similarity to the input images.
+The small gap between validation and training also indicates the model is well generalised.
 ![VQ-VAE ssim_loss](./images/ssim.png)

 ### PixelCNN loss curve

+The pixelCNN cross entropy loss decreases consistently for the training set but levels off and slightly rises for validation after 10-20 epochs.
+This pattern indicates overfitting.
+Early stopping around the validation loss minimum yields better generalisation.
+Despite this the trend confirms that the PixelCNN succesfully learned the latent space distribution defined by the VQ-VAE.
 ![PixelCNN train_loss](./images/pixelcnn_loss.png)